Hopalong Cassidy: Museums

 There have been museum displays of Hopalong Cassidy.
 The major display is at the Autry National Center at Griffith Park in Los Angeles, California.
 Fifteen miles east of Wichita, Kansas, at the Prairie Rose Chuckwagon Supper was the Hopalong Cassidy Museum.
 The museum and its contents were auctioned on August 24, 2007, owing to the failure of its parent company, Wild West World.

 A "Hoppy Museum" consisting of a collection of products endorsed by William Boyd is located at Scott's 10th Street Antique Mall in Cambridge, Ohio.

 Topper's saddle is on display at Twin Cities South Trailers, a horse trailer dealership in Pilot Point Texas.

+William Boyd's collection, including Hopalong's TV production materials, is archived at the American Heritage Center at the University of Wyoming.

 Cultural references

 In the closing chapter of F. Scott Fitzgerald's 1925 novel The Great Gatsby, the title character's father, Henry C. Gatz, explaining his son's early character, is described "...pull[ing] from his pocket a ragged old copy of a book called Hopalong Cassidy.
 'Look here, this is a book he had when he was a boy.
 It just shows you.'"

 The 1951 song "It's Beginning to Look a Lot Like Christmas" includes a reference to "Hopalong boots" as a holiday gift desired by children.

+The Hopalong Cassidy craze inspired at least four theatrical films, all produced in 1951: the comedy Callaway Went Thataway; the burlesque Skipalong Rosenbloom with Maxie Rosenbloom as the unlikely hero; the Joe McDoakes short So You Want to Be a Cowboy; and the Warner Bros. cartoon Gift Wrapped (filmed in 1951; released in March 1952).

+Heisman Trophy winner and NFL halfback Howard Cassady was known as Hopalong Cassady since 1952, his freshman year at Ohio State University.

-Hopalong Cassidy is also referred to in Buddy Alan and Don Rich's 1970 top twenty hit, "Cowboy Convention".
+Hopalong Cassidy is also referenced in Buddy Alan and Don Rich's 1970 top-twenty hit, "Cowboy Convention".
 In 1973, fellow film cowboy Roy Rogers released a nostalgic ballad called "Hoppy, Gene and Me".

-The 1951 comedy film Callaway Went Thataway is a spoof of the then-ongoing Hopalong Cassidy craze.

-In the 1985 film “Fletch” actor Chevy Chase jokes that he was close to buying a house until he learned that Hopalong Cassidy killed himself there.
-“Very Weird”.
+In the 1985 film Fletch, the eponymous character, played by Chevy Chase, jokes that he was close to buying a house until he learned that Hopalong Cassidy had killed himself there.

+In the 1988 film Colors, a street gang member, when asked by protagonist officer Bob Hodges (Robert Duvall) what rag he is wearing from his trousers, answers “Oh, this here is my Hopalong Cassidy rag”.

-In 2009, the US Postal Service selected Cassidy as one of the characters featured on a series of stamps depicting early TV characters.
+In 2009, the United States Postal Service featured Cassidy as part of a series of stamps depicting early TV characters.